-Specific Questions to Ask Yourself
+Questions to Ask Yourself

-Ask yourself the following questions to help determine if you need an exercise program approved by a doctor.
-If you answer "yes" to any one of the following questions, you should talk with your doctor before you start an exercise program.
+If you answer "yes" to any one of these questions, talk with your doctor before starting an exercise program.

 If you answered "no" to all of these questions and you have no cardiovascular risk factors, a moderate physical activity program should be safe for you.
-But again, if you are a man over 45 or a woman over 55 and want to exercise more vigorously, you should check with your doctor before getting started.
+But again, if you are a man over 45 or a woman over 55 and want to do more vigorous exercise, you should check with your doctor before getting started.

 American Council on Exercise

 The President's Council on Physical Fitness and Sports

 Before you start an exercise program.
 American Council on Exercise website.
 Available at: https://www.acefitness.org/education-and-resources/lifestyle/blog/6648/before-you-start-an-exercise-program.
 Accessed November 30, 2020.

 Coronary artery disease (CAD).
 EBSCO DynaMed website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T116156/Coronary-artery-disease-CAD.
 Accessed November 30, 2020.